vanessa13001/vanessa13001/README.md

-# Hi there I'm Vanessa👋
+# Hi there, I'm Vanessa👋
-### A passionate frontend developer from France
+### A passionate frontend/backend developer from France

 <!--
 **vanessa13001/vanessa13001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->